Julius Berger Begins Rehabilitation Work On Lagos-Ibadan Expressway | Leadership Newspaper

 Julius Berger Begins Rehabilitation Work On Lagos-Ibadan Expressway

-The Federal Road Safety Commission (FRSC) says Julius Berger Nigeria Plc, the construction company handling rehabilitation work on the Lagos-Ibadan Expressway, has given notification of its plan to commence work on the road on Aug 3.
+The Federal Road Safety Corps (FRSC) says Julius Berger Nigeria Plc, the construction company handling rehabilitation work on the Lagos-Ibadan Expressway, has given notification of its plan to commence work on the road on Aug 3.

 The Ogun Sector Commandant of FRSC, Mr Clement Oladele, said this in an interview with the reporter in Ota, Ogun, on Monday